CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ### SERIAL

-INT - starts at 1, add 1 everytime an entry is updated/changed
+INT - starts at 1, add 1 every time an entry is updated or changed

 JSON data type: string